bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- Clear
+- Partly Cloudy
-- 66% humidity
+- 65% humidity
 - 3 mph wind
-- 35% cloud cover
+- 65% cloud cover
 - 50 AQI 🟩
-- 0.37 inches of rain expected in the next 72 hours
+- 0.4 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>